UO-CS-OER/CS210-text/_sources/07-Efficiency/07-01-Efficiency.md

 A _constant time_ algorithm can usually be written without any loops, or with a loop that does not depend on the input data.

-A _linear time_ algorithm usually involves a loop that depends on the problem size, e.g., a loop through the elements of a list.
-To be linear time, the operations within the loop must be constant time.
+A _linear time_ algorithm usually involves a loop that depends on problem size, e.g., a loop through the elements of a list.
+Each step within the loop must execute in constant time.

 A loop that requires linear time, followed by another loop that requires linear time, is still linear time.